danielbmeireles/cloud-solutions-inc/docs/EKS.md

 - **SSO roles cannot be managed in Terraform** directly due to their session-based nature
 - Each SSO user who needs cluster access must have their session role added
-- For production environments, consider using **IAM roles** that SSO users can assume, rather than SSO session roles directly
+- Alternatively, consider using **IAM roles** that SSO users can assume, rather than SSO session roles directly
 - The access entry only needs to be created once per IAM principal

 ### Using IRSA (IAM Roles for Service Accounts)